-Calendar year 2020 is the second year of the 116th Congress and is also a Presidential election year.
-Typically, Congress tries to pass most of its big legislation in the first year of its two-year term.
-During a second year it places a greater focus on the upcoming election.
-With one-third of the Senate and all of the House members having to defend their seats come November, Congress is less likely to pass big bills this year.
-Despite this, APSE will continue to promote policy to advance competitive, integrated employment outcomes for people with disabilities.
+Calendar year 2021 is the first year of the 117th Congress and also marks the incoming of a new Presidential Administration.
+Typically, Congress tries to pass most of its big legislation in the first year of its two-year term, making advocacy particularly critical.
+APSE will continue to promote policy to advance competitive, integrated employment outcomes for people with disabilities.

 Phase Out of 14(c) and Subminimum Wage